RemcoBlomSogyo/LibraryPolymer/README.md

 # Sogyo Library - Frontend built with Polymer Starter Kit 2

 This is the frontend of the Sogyo Library app.
-For the backend: https://git.sogyo.nl/rblom/SogyoLibrary.
+For the backend: https://git.sogyo.nl/academy-projecten/SogyoLibrary.
 If you start working on this project, make sure you have the right port in token-ajax and token-body-ajax.
 Ohterwise you can't connect to the rest service.
 At this moment the port is 9999.
+For a more detail description of the project and how to make it work, check: https://git.sogyo.nl/academy-projecten/SogyoLibrary

 I added a comment in book-info.html: the date input is not sent to the server yet.